 Always be the first person to encourage them because they need it.
 They need someone to lean on and believe in them.
 This also might be the main thing that your teenager might need if they are depressed or fighting depression.

 As a parent know about the signs of depression.
 Depression is treatable.
 But in most cases, it is not spotted to get timely help.
-Our blog How-to find out if your teenager is battling depression? will be able to help you with this.
+Our blog Depression will be able to help you with this.

 Teach them to be smart, by giving experience and exposure on real life problems.